webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 `MAP_READ` means we want to be able to map this buffer for reading data.

-In order to tell our shader about the buffer we want it to work on we need to create a bindGroup
+In order to tell our shader about the buffer we want it to work on, we need to create a bindGroup.

 ```js
   // Setup a bindGroup to tell the shader which